Causal Climate Emulation with Bayesian Filtering: Experiments

 \textbf{Models.} \name{} is trained to take five consecutive months as input and predict the next month.
 An example prediction is shown in \cref{fig:timestep_comparison}.
 V-PCMCI learns a causal graph and a mapping from latents to observables, but not the full transition model.
 We enhance it by fitting, for each latent, a regression on the previous latents it causally depends on, according to the learned PCMCI graph.
 This allows us to predict the next timestep, given the five previous timesteps.
 We also train a Vision Transformer \citep{vision_transformer} with a positional encoding adapted from \citet{nguyen_climax_2023}, referred to as ``ViT + pos. encoding''.
 Details on this model are given in \cref{sec:climax_training}.
 Furthermore, we perform a study in which we individually ablate each term in \name{}'s loss.
 After training, we sample initial conditions from the test set and, for each initial condition, autoregressively project 100 years forward. \name, ablated models, and V-PCMCI use our Bayesian filter, whereas ``ViT + pos. encoding'' does not, as it is deterministic.

 \textbf{Results.} As climate model data is chaotic, high-dimensional, and driven by complex spatiotemporal dynamics, we seek a model that has both low mean bias over long rollouts and captures the spatiotemporal variability of the data.
 To capture these properties, we evaluate the mean, standard deviation, range, and log-spectral distance (LSD) of key climate variables, with the goal being for ML models to come as close as possible to the ground truth values for each of these statistics.
 We compute these values for two climate variables of great relevance to long-term climate dynamics: the normalized global mean surface temperature (GMST) and the Niño3.4 index, which represents the El Niño Southern Oscillation (ENSO) (the most important natural source of variability in the climate system).
 The GMST and Niño3.4 index statistics are computed over ten 50-year periods from NorESM2 pre-industrial data.
-In \cref{tab:gmst_enso_comparison}, we compare values for the ground-truth NorESM2 data and the models \name{}, V-PCMCI, ``ViT + pos. encoding'', and ablations.
+In \cref{tab:gmst_enso_comparison}, we compare values for the ground truth NorESM2 data and the models \name{}, V-PCMCI, ``ViT + pos. encoding'', and ablations.

-Overall, we find that \name{} comes closest to matching the ground truth across all statistics of the GMST and Niño3.4 index.
-By contrast, CDSD diverges and is unable to fit the data at all, V-PCMCI gives predictions with unrealistically low spatiotemporal variability (as captured in the std.~dev.~and range being far from ground-truth values) on both climate variables, and the ViT with positional encoding exhibits overly high variability, especially for GMST.
+Overall, we find that \name{} comes closest to matching the ground truth across all statistics for the GMST and Niño3.4 indices.
+By contrast, CDSD diverges and is unable to fit the data at all.
+V-PCMCI gives predictions with unrealistically low spatiotemporal variability (as captured in the std.~dev.~and range being far from ground truth values) for both climate variables, and the ViT with positional encoding exhibits overly high variability, especially for GMST.
 Our tests also affirm the value of the different \name{} components.
 Removing the CRPS term leads to a higher range in GMST, while removing the spectral term leads to much higher bias.
 Removing the orthogonality constraint leads to poorer performance for GMST and comes at the expense of identifiability and interpretability. \name{} without the Bayesian filter or sparsity term both diverge.